loganfranken/federal-school-code-converter/README.md

 the [Federal Student Aid website](https://ifap.ed.gov/ifap/fedSchoolCodeList.jsp) and converting them into JSON.

+**This project is neither endorsed by nor affiliated with the Department of Education.**

 ## Usage

 Simply enter an academic year (format "1516") on the command line to print the